jcontini/obsidian-tessara/README.md

 # Tessera

-> A trusted interface for AI-enhanced personal development and knowledge management in Obsidian.
+> An interface for AI-enhanced personal development and knowledge management in Obsidian.

 ## Overview
 Tessera is an Obsidian plugin that creates a safe, collaborative space for personal and professional development with AI assistance.
 Named after the individual pieces that form a mosaic, Tessera helps you build a comprehensive understanding of yourself and your goals through thoughtful AI collaboration.